2023 Best General Visual & Performing Arts Schools in Missouri

 Visual Arts majors at Mizzou take out an average of $24,102 in student loans while working on their egree.

-Out of the 5 schools in Missouri that were part of this year’s ranking, Missouri State University - Springfield landed the # 3 spot on the list.
-Missouri State is a very large public school located in the midsize city of Springfield.
+A rank of #3 on this year’s list means Missouri State University - Springfield is a great place for general visual and performing arts students.
+Missouri State is a fairly large public school located in the midsize city of Springfield.

-Full General Visual & Performing Arts at Missouri State University - Springfield Report
+Read full report on General Visual & Performing Arts at Missouri State University - Springfield

 After completing their degree, visual arts graduates from Southeast Missouri State University carry an average student debtload of $25,894.

-Explore all the Best General Visual & Performing Arts Schools in the Plains States Area or other specific states within that region.
+Explore all the Best General Visual & Performing Arts Colleges in the Plains States Area or other specific states within that region.

 More General Visual & Performing Arts Rankings in Missouri